Youssef535/Youssef535/README.md

 - 🔭 I’m currently working on Reactjs Projects
-- 🌱 I’m currently learning Reactjs and python
+- 🌱 I’m currently learning Reactjs and TypeScript
 - 👯 I’m looking to collaborate on  with other content creators
 - 📫 How to reach me: youssefsoltani53@yahoo.com